blj83/Dagobah/README.md

 ### Free theme for Ghost

 Hello, I created this theme for Ghost for my personal webpage.
+Being a Star Wars fan and this being the theme I have been learning with I thought Dagobah was an apprpriate title for the theme.
 I had a desire to utilize the functionality to have a seperate home page as a landing page for my personal website.
 I will walk you through the details of how I made that happen and how it can be replicated for your sites.
 I also utilize a static page as a landing page for my blog.
 It is available for free so you can use on your site.
 It is derived from the Mapache theme at [Mapache](https://github.com/godofredoninja/Mapache).

 ![](./documentation/static-flow.png)